Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Related Works

 \paragraph{Modeling Cellular Interactions in Trajectory Inference} Several studies have explored the incorporation of cellular interaction effects into time-series scRNA-seq trajectory inference.
-For instance, \citep{meta_flow_matching} employs a graph convolutional network within a flow-matching framework to model the impacts of neighborhood cells within the initial cell population. \citep{you2024correlational} introduced a population-level regularization in the energy form. \citep{yang2025topological} formulated the topological Schrödinger Bridge problem on a discrete graph.
+For instance, \citep{meta_flow_matching} employs a graph convolutional network within a flow-matching framework to model the impacts of neighborhood cells within the initial cell population. \citep{you2024correlational} introduced a population-level regularization in the energy form. \citep{yang2025topological} formulated the topological Schrödinger Bridge problem on a discrete graph. \citep{fu2025trajectory} improves the accuracy of pseudotime inference by integrating cellular communication pattern.
 However, \textbf{an explicit quantification of cell interaction dynamics} in scRNA-seq trajectory inference is yet to be explored.

 \paragraph{Mean-Field Control Problem} Several works have explored mean-field problem \citep{LIWUCHEN_score,Liwu2020machine,lu2024score,yang2024neural,huang2024vy, han2024learning, shen2023entropy, li2025solving,li2023self,shen2022self} and its variants, as well as the incorporation of particle interaction terms in the Schrödinger Bridge Problem. \citep{backhoff2020mean,hernandez2025propagation} investigated theoretical properties of the Mean Field Schrödinger Bridge Problem. \citep{rapakoulias2025steering} develop a deep learning solver for the MFSB problem. \citep{liu2022deep,liu2024generalized} proposed the generalized formulation of Schrödinger bridges that includes interacting terms. \citep{yang2022generative} formulated the ensemble regression problem and developed a neural ODE-based approach to learn the dynamics of interacting particle systems from distribution data.
 However, these approaches either require {\bf prior knowledge} to specify the interaction potential field or do not account for {\bf unbalanced stochastic dynamics}.